kamping-site/kamping/README.md

 ![](./plot.svg)
 ## Platform :desktop_computer:
-- intensively tested with GCC and Clang and OpenMPI
+- intensively tested with GCC and Clang and OpenMPI, but should work with any MPI implementation
 - requires a C++17 ready compiler
 - easy integration into other projects using modern CMake